aldenhinden/ReWrite/reports/week-9.md

 2. Alden Hinden
-    - Progress Update:
+    - Progress Update: Full deployment of the website onto a server using Vultr.
+Experimented with various possibilities for hosting such as Render.com and Netlify.com, but wound up creating a full server using Vultr.com.
+Deployed a development version and then also finally got a working production version.
+The project is now available from our new [website](http://45.77.208.169/).

-    - Last Week's Goals:
+    - Last Week's Goals: Testing and deployment.

-    - This Week's Goals:
+    - This Week's Goals: Nothing... complete deployment?
+Sorta already finished everything necessary.

 3. Yusuf Farah